 - Unusual upload volume.
 Indicates that the volume of data uploaded by the user from applications or websites has exceeded the threshold defined implicitly by Citrix Analytics.

-The Citrix administrator has power to extend the security control with the help of Citrix Access Control.
+The Citrix administrator has power to extend the security control with the help of Citrix Secure Workspace Access.
 Citrix Workspace app is an entry point to access all resources securely, end-users can access virtual apps, desktops, SaaS apps, files through Citrix Workspace app.
-With Citrix Access Control administrators are able to control how a SaaS Application can be accessed by the end user via Citrix Workspace Experience web UI or native Citrix Workspace app client.
+With Citrix Secure Workspace Access administrators are able to control how a SaaS Application can be accessed by the end user via Citrix Workspace Experience web UI or native Citrix Workspace app client.

 For more information refer Citrix Workspace app Reference Architecture.

 End-user experience with Workspace App and Web portal

 When the user launches the Workspace app on the endpoint, users see their applications, desktops, files, and SaaS apps.
 If a user clicks the SaaS application when the enhanced security is turned off, the application opens in a standard browser which is locally installed.
 If the administrator has turned on enhanced security then SaaS apps open on the embedded browser within Workspace app.
 Accessibility to hyperlinks within SaaS apps and web apps are controlled based on web filtering policies.

 Similarly, with a Workspace Web portal, when enhanced security it turned off SaaS applications are opened through the standard browser which is natively installed.
 When enhanced security is turned on, SaaS apps are opened through the Secure Browser.
 Users are able to access the websites within SaaS apps based on web filtering policies.

 Implementing Citrix Secure Workspace Access